Epirasque/FTLshipGibGenerator/README.md

 ## Speeding Things Up

-Check the settings in `core.py` on how to run the Gib Generator much more quickly, e.g. for a sanity check or debugging purposes.
+Check the settings in `config.ini` on how to run the Gib Generator much more quickly, e.g. for a sanity check or debugging purposes.

 # How Does It Work?